how to choose a custom software development company

 Step 3 Assess for Product Mindset and Long Term Fit

 Great code means nothing if it doesn't solve a business problem.
 You need a partner with a product mindset.
 Do they ask 'why' before 'how'?
+For example, instead of just building a login page, do they ask, 'What's the goal of this login page?
+Is it to reduce friction, enhance security, or integrate with existing SSO?'
+They might even suggest alternatives like magic links if it better aligns with your business goal.
 Can they talk about user impact, not just lines of code?
 Look for experience building scalable SaaS or AI-powered systems, not just one-off websites.
-This is about finding someone who is invested in your success.
-Someone who ships complex products without excuses.
+This is about finding someone who is deeply invested in your success, someone who ships complex products without excuses.
 That's the kind of partner you want for the long haul.

 Key Takeaway